The Google Apps platform enhances collaboration and simplifies integration with campus systems and services.

 - Unlimited storage space across Gmail, Drive, and Google Photos

 Google Apps is available to current students, faculty, staff, alumni, retirees, departments, student organizations, and affiliated individuals (with appropriate approvals).
-Contact the Bruin Online Help Desk for more information.
+Contact the IT Support Center for more information.

 You should already be configured to Google Apps for UCLA.
 If not, you can activate your account by visiting https://g.ucla.edu/switch/index.php.
 If you already have Google Apps for UCLA, you can access it from mail.g.ucla.edu with your UCLA Logon ID.
 Staff should check with their Departmental IT teams to determine if Google Apps can be used for work purposes.